Wtorek Izsak first learned how to use a conductor at the age of eight.

 Izsak had his own way of counting ‘victory points,’ as they would call it.
-He had practiced conjuring weapons with his name engraved on them.
-“It counts as my kill,” he’d say to the chagrin of his company.
+He’d conjure weapons with his name engraved on them for his entire company and would say, “It counts as my kill,” to the chagrin of his company.

-After the battle ended—they had won, of course—Izsak was sent with a group to trace back and pick up (or off) any survivors remaining on the battlefield.
+One time after a battle reached a victorious conclusion, Izsak was sent with a group to trace back and pick up (or off) any survivors remaining on the battlefield.
 They joked all the while.
-Until they saw the bodies, that was.
+Until they saw the bodies.

-When it came to battles, it was hard to see who one was shooting or swinging their conductor toward amidst the chaos.
+When it came to battles, it was hard to see who one was shooting or swinging their conductor towards midst the chaos.
 Even more so for Izsak, who usually hung along the rear, conjuring weapons and sometimes conductors for the front guard.
 But now, their victory points—their victims—were laid clear to them.

 It was a child.
 A girl.
 Her hair wasn’t long enough to tie up into a ponytail, so it was splayed across her face and matted down with blood.
 There was a combat knife driven into her chest.

 It was one of Izsak’s.
-His engraved name glowed in the faint sunlight on its hilt.
+His engraved name glowed in the faint sunlight gracing its hilt.
 Izsak Wtorek.
 One added victory point.
 One slain child.

 The ride back to base camp was quiet.